-When TV presenter Carol Vorderman was aged just three weeks old, her parents separated.
+When Countdown presenter Carol Vorderman was aged just three weeks old, her parents separated.
 She didn’t see her Dutch father again until 2002.
 Because of this long estrangement, Carol knows little about his side of the family but she’s curious to know more: will she find an ancestor who might share her love of maths and science?

 Daniel was a well-to-do butcher or, as an advert from a tourist guide in 1913 puts it, a “purveyor of meat and poulterer”.
 How did he come to be so wealthy?
 And is that really a picture of Daniel in a group shot with Queen Victoria?